Computational-Bioinformatics/course-information/README.md

 ### Definitions of Grading Categories

- + __Class Activities__: All students are required to actively participate during all of the class sessions.
+ + __Class Participation__: All students are required to actively participate during all of the class sessions.
 Your participation will take forms such as answering questions about the required reading assignments, completing in-class exercises, asking constructive questions of the other members of the class, giving presentations, leading a discussion session in class.% and in the course's Slack channels.

  + __Exams__: The exams will cover all of the material in their associated module(s).
 The finalized date for each of the exams will be announced at least one week in advance of the scheduled date.
 Unless prior arrangements are made with the course instructor, all students will be expected to take these exams on the scheduled date and complete the exams in the stated period of time.